guykoy123/Physiology_Lab_BGU/readme.txt

+Electrophysiology lab at BGU using mice to study the brains ability and process of decision making based on mechanoreceptor.

+In the experiment mouse will be shown stimuli in different positions preset before the start. will receive water for licking at correct one, punishment for incorrect one.
+While their brain is being recorded and they are filmed with high speed camera. using the pyControl system for running and managing the experiments

 pyControl is a system of software and hardware for controlling behavioural experiments based around the Micropython microcontroller.

 For more information please see the Docs: http://pycontrol.readthedocs.io/